Here it is another of the many types of Italian focaccia.

 - freshly ground black pepper

 - First of all prepare the dough: sift the flours, add the crumbled yeast, the water and start working it at low speed.
 When the water is absorbed add the salt, and when the dough got a shape add also the extra virgin olive oil.
 Keep working it for about 10 minutes, until smooth and no more sticky.
+I also suggest to do 2-3 series of folding, every 15-20 minutes.
 Then take a bowl, greased with some olive oil, and place the dough, covered with a plastic wrap.
-Let it rest until it doubles it’s size, about 6 hours.
+Let it rest at room temperature until it doubles its size, about 6-7 hours.

-- During this time prepare the filling: cut the tomatoes and drain most of their liquids out.
-Then season with extra virgin olive oil, pepper, salt, add the basil, the minced garlic and the anchovies.
+- During this time prepare the filling: cut the tomatoes, add some salt and after 1 hour drain most of the liquids out (but keep it).
+Then just before flattening the dough, season with extra virgin olive oil, pepper, salt, add the basil, the minced garlic and the anchovies.
 Let the flavors mix together.

 - Now take an oven pan and place a baking paper inside, grease the bottom with olive oil and some flour.

-- Flatten the dough, with a rolling pin, not too thin but at least half centimeter thick, or also a bit more.
-If it has leaved well the dough should be easy to flatten, not elastic and it shouldn’t come back after pulling it.
+- Flatten the dough, with a rolling pin, not too thin but at least half centimeter thick.

-- Put the flatten dough in the pan, leaving the external dough falling outside from the edges (try to make it as more round as possible, and place it exactly in the middle).
+- Put the flattened dough in the pan, leaving the external dough falling outside from the edges (try to make it as more round as possible, and place it exactly in the middle).

-- Now simply pour the tomatoes inside, spread it well inside, and then bend the external dough over the filling, and bend it like in the photos.
+- Now simply pour the tomatoes inside (but I suggest to drain some liquids out), spread it well inside, and then bend the external dough over the filling, and bend it like in the photos.

-- Brush some olive oil (and also some water of the tomatoes) over the dough and bake it at 250 °C, static oven, for the first 20 minutes, and then at 220 °C for the last 30 minutes.
+- Brush the dough with some olive oil mixed with the drained water of the tomatoes over the dough and bake it at 250 °C, static oven, for the first 20 minutes, and then at 220 °C for the last 30 minutes.
 All together about 50 minutes (if it gets too dark cover it with an aluminium foil).
-After the first 20 minutes you can brush some more olive oil.

 - Take it out, let it cool down and then serve it 🙂 it’s good either warm or also cold!